Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 If the property was acquired out of Rupee sources, NRI or PIO may remit an amount up to USD one million per financial year out of the balances held in the NRO account (inclusive of sale proceeds of assets acquired by way of inheritance or settlement), for all the bonafide purposes to the satisfaction of the Authorized Dealer bank and subject to tax compliance.

 Refund of (a) application / earnest money / purchase consideration made by house-building agencies/seller on account of non-allotment of flats / plots and (b) cancellation of booking/deals for purchase of residential/commercial properties, together with interest, net of taxes, provided original payment is made out of NRE/FCNR (B) account/inward remittances.

-Repayment of Housing Loan of NRI / PIOs by close relatives of the borrower india
+Repayment of Housing Loan of NRI / PIOs by close relatives of the borrower in India

-Housing Loan in rupees availed of by NRIs/ PIOs from ADs / Housing Financial Institutions india can be repaid by the close relatives india of the borrower.
+Housing Loan in rupees availed of by NRIs/ PIOs from ADs / Housing Financial Institutions in India can be repaid by the close relatives in India of the borrower.

 C. Facilities to returning NRIs/PIOs

 Returning NRIs/PIOs may continue to hold, own, transfer or invest in foreign currency, foreign security or any immovable property situated outside India, if such currency, security or property was acquired, held or owned when resident outside India

 The income and sale proceeds of assets held abroad need not be repatriated.